 Woodruff was a stud when healthy in 2019, and Houser showed flashes of the same ability.
 Both will return to the rotation, said Stearns, who shed payroll by trading steady veterans Chase Anderson and Zach Davies and replacing those innings with a trade for '19 Padres Opening Day starter Lauer and veteran free agents Anderson and Lindblom.
 Anderson is a known commodity when healthy, but Lindblom is more of a wild card, having pitched the past three seasons in Korea.
 He won that league’s version of the Cy Young Award each of the past two seasons, and he was league MVP in '19.
 Can he translate the lessons learned overseas back to MLB?
 Whatever the answer, the Brewers anticipate using 8-10 starting pitchers in '20.

-Possibilities: Corey Knebel, Bobby Wahl, Suter, Burnes, Peralta, Ray Black, Devin Williams, Jake Faria, Deolis Guerra, Taylor Williams, Eric Yardley, Angel Perdomo, J.P.
+Possibilities: Corey Knebel, Alex Claudio, Bobby Wahl, Burnes, Ray Black, Devin Williams, Jake Faria, Taylor Williams, Eric Yardley, Angel Perdomo, J.P.
 Feyereisen

-The bullpen makeup depends on offseason additions and subtractions as well as decisions about the starting rotation.
+It’s tricky, since the bullpen makeup depends on decisions about the starting rotation.
 For example: Suter will surely be a big part of the team, but will he start, relieve or some combination of both?
 When will Knebel and Wahl be ready to return from injuries?
 What do the Brewers have planned for Burnes?
 How significant a role will Black play after some encouraging late-season outings?
 Given all the moving pieces in Milwaukee’s recent bullpens, it’s safe to say that most or all of the names on the “possibilities” list will contribute in 2020.

 Adam McCalvy has covered the Brewers for MLB.com since 2001.
 Follow him on Twitter and Instagram and like him on Facebook.